 do not write me about your drug issues!
 Make a list

 of your questions or troubling side effects, and initiate a conversation

-should begin to impact your depression within a few days
+should start to impact your depression within a few days to a

-to a week; if they don't, speak with your doctor.
-If they make
+week; if they don't, speak with your doctor.
+If they make you

 you could be having a paradoxical

 response to this particular drug, and you should phone your

 physician immediately, and stop taking it!
 The